Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 - Add your own observation, question or idea

 ## X.1) [Cracking Passwords with Hashcat](<https://terokarvinen.com/2022/cracking-passwords-with-hashcat/>)
-- Systems store hashes, not original passwords
+- Systems store hashes, not original passwords (or at least they should)
 - Hashing is a one way function, you can't turn it back to a password
 - BUT, you can make a computer try every word in the dictionary and compare the hashes
 - Get going: